vuusale/ReportGenie/README.md

 - **Fast & Simple**: No more hours lost to formatting—just wish for a report, and it’s done.

 > [!WARNING]
-> **There migth be certain formatting issues in the resulting document, such as an empty page or some HTML elements not rendering.
+> **There might be certain formatting issues in the resulting document, such as an empty page or some HTML elements not rendering.
 That's because reportGenie cannot entirely replace humans 😊**

 ### 🛡️ Why Use ReportGenie?